 Sponsor: Finance

 Policy Owner: Executive Director, Finance Services

 Policy Administrator: Executive Director, Finance Services

 Approved By: Board of Governors

-Approval Date: February 15, 2023
+Approval Date: February 14, 2024

-Effective Date: February 15, 2023
+Effective Date: February 14, 2024

 Objective: This policy provides a framework of accountability and rules to guide the effective oversight of public resources in the reimbursement and payment of travel, meal, hospitality, and other travel-related expenses.
+This policy is intended to ensure fair and reasonable practices and ensure proper reimbursement for expenses.
 Guidelines: 1.
 Application This policy applies to: A. All College employees, the Board of Governors, and members of Community Education Committees.
 B. Any other person performing a service for the College where a College expense claim is submitted.
 2. Principles A. The policy applies regardless of how the expense has been paid or is reimbursed.
-B. Expenses for travel, meals, and hospitality are in keeping with the College mission and support College business objectives.
+B. Expenses travel, meals, and hospitality are in keeping with the College mission and support College business objectives.
 The expenditure shall not be personal in nature.
 C. Expenses must be attributable.
 That is, expenses incurred by one individual on behalf of another must be attributable to the individual for which those expenses were incurred.
 In the case of large groups, the expenses must be attributable to a defined group.
-D. Plans for travel, meals, accommodation and hospitality are economical and necessary with due regard for health and safety.
-E. Prior approval to incur expenses is obtained where appropriate; i.e., to training and development activities, for field trips, travel out of province, where supervisors need to know on a trip by trip basis, or other expenses limited by the Delegation of Authority Matrix.
+D. Plans for travel, meals, accommodation and hospitality are economical and necessary with due regard for health, safety and security.

+- E. Prior approval to incur expenses is obtained where appropriate; i.e., to training and development activities, for field trips, travel out of province, where supervisors need to know on a trip by trip basis, or other expenses limited by the Delegation of Authority Matrix.

 - F. Approvers are accountable for their decisions, which must be subject to good judgment and knowledge of the situation.
 The importance of personal integrity regarding the use of College resources should not be minimized.
 Approval is given when the approver is confident expenses are:

 - i.
 Business related;

 - ii.
-Appropriate;
+Appropriate and reasonable;

 - iii.
 Within guidelines; and

 - iv.
 Correctly coded.

 - G. Claimants are not eligible for travel expenses paid through other sources.